 - All requests for a grant must be made on the official grants application form.
 The form should be completed by the person or group requesting the grant.

-- All applications must be accompanied by a written statement by an East Herts District Councillor who has agreed to serve as a mentor.
-This is a seperate document that only Councillors can access.
+- All applications must be accompanied by either a written statement by an East Herts District Councillor who has agreed to support your ideas, or if you are applying as an individual or group without legal status (unconstituted) a Mentor Statement.
+This is a separate document that only Councillors can access.
 A mentor may help you:

 - Complete the application